Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Proof of Theorem

-where in applying Lemma \ref{lem:avg}, we used the fact that, while the support of the Fourier transform of $\gamma _j \bar{\gamma}_m$ might not be $B(0,d_0)$, it is still compact.
+where in applying Lemma \ref{lem:avg}, we used the fact that, while the support of the Fourier transform of $\gamma _j \bar{\gamma}_m$ might not be $B(0,d_0)$, it is still compact, since it is included in $B(0,2d_0)$.

 Hence, to prove Lemma \ref{lem:lbd_einu0Meff}, we need to bound the norm of $ \|\gamma\|_{L^2(\R ^n;\C^N)}$ from below.
 We now note that for every $\bxi \in \R ^n$, the Fourier-transformed monodromy $\hat{M}_{\rm eff}^{\varepsilon}(\bxi)$ is an $N\times N$ unitary matrix (where $N$ is the degree of the degeneracy in Hypothesis \ref{hyp:deg}).
-Let $P(\bxi)$ be the unitary matrix which diagonlizes the monodromy, i.e., Hence, using Plancharel theorem and the orthogonality of $P(\bxi)$, we have that
+Let $P(\bxi)$ be the unitary matrix which diagonalizes the monodromy, i.e., Hence, using Plancherel theorem and the orthogonality of $P(\bxi)$, we have that

-where the last inequality is derived from the arc-length formula between two angels, as well as from Hypothesis \ref{hyp:spec} on the spectrum of $M_{\rm eff}^{\varepsilon}$.
+where the last inequality is derived from the arc-length formula between two angles, as well as from Hypothesis \ref{hyp:spec} on the spectrum of $M_{\rm eff}^{\varepsilon}$.

 \end{proof}